awslabs/aws-cloudfront-extensions/docs/security/deploy/README.en.md

 ---

 ## Deploy WAF & Shield Automations
-Please follow this previous step to [Upload CloudFront+ code into CloudShell](https://awslabs.github.io/aws-cloudfront-extensions/develop/download-code/readme/) if have not unzip the CloudFront+ reository in the CloudShell.
+Please follow this previous step to [Upload CloudFront+ code into CloudShell](https://awslabs.github.io/aws-cloudfront-extensions/develop/download-code/readme/) if have not unzipped the CloudFront+ repository in the CloudShell.

-After upzipping the aws-cloudfront-extensions archive, you can deploy the WAF & Shield Automations in the CloudShell by the next commands:
+After unzipping the aws-cloudfront-extensions archive, you can deploy the WAF & Shield Automations in the CloudShell by the next commands:

 1. Create a symbolic link to [PIP](https://pypi.org/project/pip/) from PIP3

        sudo ln -s /usr/bin/pip3 /usr/bin/pip

-2. Change current directory to 'aws-cloudfront-waf/deployment'
+2. Change the current directory to 'aws-cloudfront-waf/deployment'

        cd aws-cloudfront-extensions-main/templates/aws-cloudfront-waf/deployment/
 3. Package all required AWS Lambda functions

         ./package-lambda-code.sh

-4. Navigate to aws-cloudfront-waf directory and deploy the WAF & Shield Automations app by AWS CDK
+4. Navigate to the aws-cloudfront-waf directory and deploy the WAF & Shield Automations app by AWS CDK

         cd ..
         cdk deploy